loadletter/mangaupdates-urlfix/README.md

 mangaupdates-urlfix
 ===================

-Userscript that adds urls and irc link back on the groups pages of mangaupdates.com
+Userscript that adds website and IRC links on the groups pages of mangaupdates.com

 ##Installation